Marie-Anne Valfort – Paris School of Economics, Paris 1 Panthéon Sorbonne University

 Dimitris Venieris is a professor at the University of Peloponnese.
 He is also a Senior Fellow of the Hellenic Observatory at the London School of Economics and Political Science (LSE).

-Guy Verhofstadt - Leader of the Group of the Alliance of Liberals and Democrats for Europe
+Guy Verhofstadt - Alliance of Liberals and Democrats for Europe

-Guy Verhofstadt has held a number of high profile posts in Belgium including Political Secretary to Willy De Clercq, National President of the Party for Freedom and Progress (PVV), an MP in the House of Representatives, Deputy Prime Minister and Minister for the Budget, a Senator, and National President of the PVV and National President of the Flemish Liberals and Democrats (VLD).
-In 1999 he became Prime Minister of Belgium, heading three separate governments over the course of nearly ten years.
-In 2009 Guy he was elected to the European Parliament where he will pursue his interests in European politics after winning the unanimous support of the ALDE Group in their leadership contest.
+Guy Verhofstadt has held a number of high profile political roles in Belgium.
+In 1999 he became Belgian Prime Minister and headed three separate governments over the course of nearly ten years.
+In 2009 he became an MEP in the European Parliament and was elected leader of the ALDE group.
 In addition to his duties as a politician, Guy has written a number of books including, The New Age of Empires (2008) and Emerging from the Crisis: How Europe can Save the World (2009).

 Wim Verbeke – Ghent University